 In some more detail it is clear that some of the differences in precipitation response are strongly related to changes in the large-scale circulation.
-As an example, a comparison of Fig. 6 and Fig. 2 reveals that decreasing precipitation over the North Atlantic south of Iceland in the HadGEM2-ES- and MPI-ESM-r1-driven simulations is connected to higher MSLP and weaker north-south pressure gradients, a pattern that is indicative of weaker westerly winds and less cyclone activity in this area.
-Contrastingly, the stronger N-S pressure gradient over the Atlantic in the EC-EARTH-r12-driven simulations, and to a lesser extent in the CNRM-CM5-driven simulations, leads to stronger westerlies and substantial increases in precipitation over this region.
-These regional scale positive and negative changes in precipitation are more pronounced over parts of the British Isles and southern Norway indicative of orographic amplification of precipitation changes.
+As an example, a comparison of Fig. 6 and Fig. 2 reveals that decreasing precipitation south of Iceland and along parts of the Norwegian coast in the HadGEM2-ES-driven simulations can be connected to the weaker north-south pressure gradient in this area.
+Contrastingly, the stronger N-S pressure gradient over the Atlantic in the EC-EARTH-r12-driven simulations, and to a lesser extent in the CNRM-CM5-driven simulations, leads to substantial increases in precipitation over the British Isles and southern Norway.
 The northward shift in the storm track in summer (cf. Fig. 3) is reflected by strong increases in precipitation in parts of Scandinavia (Fig. 5).
 In southern and central Europe, on the other hand, there is a reduction in precipitation in connection with the northward displacement of the subtropical high and increasing MSLP over Europe.
 Again, there are large differences between individual RCMs also when forced by the same driving GCM simulation.
-Examples include stronger increases in precipitation in RCA4 compared to CCLM and RACMO in northern Scandinavia (not shown).
+Examples include stronger increases in precipitation in RCA4 compared to CCLM and RACMO in